 Intercelluar Signaling in the Development and Initiation of Cancer

 Tumors evolve because of the high heterogeneous oncogenic cell populations.
-The stem-like cancer cells display systematic adaptive responses to therapeutic interventions (change in tumor).
-The characterization of these stem-like cancer cells exhibit the following:
+The stem-like cancer cells display systematic adaptive responses to therapeutic interventions (change in the tumor).
+The characterization of these stem-like cancer cells exhibits the following:

 - Rapid proliferation